-DH 50 ft.; RVR 200 mts.
+DH 50 ft. : RVR 200 mts.

-VISUAL REFERENCE AVAILABLE:
+VISUAL REFERENCE AVAILABLE :

-For CAT III A operations, the appearance of the lighting system at DH would be as shown in page 63.
+1. For CAT III A operations, the appearance of the lighting system at DH would be as shown in page 69.

-As explained earlier for CAT II, this is again based on theoretical calculations of ${\bf IDEAL\text{-}FOG}$, in this case the RVR =SVR = 200 mts.
+This is again based on theoretical calculations of Ideal Fog, as explained earlier, where the RVR = SVR = 200 mts.

-Under this condition, the Available reference at the DH would present the pilot to be able to see about 4-6 light segments, out of which one segments could be of the runway threshold green lights (bar) and about 3 segments of the runway centre-line lights / touchdown barrettes, as shown.
+Under this condition, the Available reference at the DH would present the pilot to be able to see about 4 light segments, out of which 2 segments would be of the approach lighting system, 1 segment as the runway threshold green lights (bar) and 1 segment of the runway touchdown barrettes, as shown.

-2. Considering the matured-fog conditions, as explained earlier, the factor that would actually affect pilot vision is the SVR aspect.
+2. Considering the non-ideal conditions, as explained earlier, the factor that would actually effect pilot vision is the SVR aspect.
 Here a factor of about 77 % is involved.
-For RVR 200 mts. x .77 = SVR 154 mts.
+Hence RVR 200 mts. x .77 = SVR 154 mts.

-Hence due to this aspect, the pilots may be able to see about 2/3 light segments. ( the probability factor of a 90 % chances is for the pilot to be able to have an SVR value of 154 mts. or more)
+With reason to this aspect of SVR, the pilots may be able to see about 2/3 light segments.

+( the probability factor of a 90 % chances is for the pilot to be able to have an SVR value of 154 mts. or more)